 The ASA has since investigated a number of ads under this rule, namely purported home working schemes including envelope filling (P Bartley, 24 March 2010) and posting links online (Aden Lowell, 27 May 2009).
 In both these cases the ASA noted that consumers were paying a fee for the opportunity to receive compensation that was derived primarily from the introduction of other consumers into the scheme and so upheld the complaints.
 In autumn 2008, the ASA investigated a complaint about an ad that claimed “HOME WORKERS URGENTLY REQUIRED.
 No Experience Necessary … Direct marketing company requires self motivated home workers to do envelope work”.
 In fact, respondents were told to place ads in shop windows or newspapers stating, for example, “Marketing company requires workers to earn extra cash doing home-based work” and asking consumers to send a stamped addressed envelope to the recipient’s address for free details.
 They were required to forward any replies they received to the advertiser.
 The ASA considered that, because consumers were being paid primarily for introducing other consumers to it, the scheme was a pyramid scheme and therefore should not be advertised.
 (Direct Marketing UK Ltd, 17 September 2008).

-CAP recognises that some multi-level marketing schemes can involve participants receiving payment both for commissions on sales and for recruiting new members to the scheme.
-We recommend marketers who are concerned that their scheme could be considered a pyramid scheme by the ASA to contact the Copy Advice team for advice, or their local Trading Standards office.
+Any marketers who are concerned that their scheme could be considered a pyramid scheme by the ASA to contact the Copy Advice team for advice, or their local Trading Standards office.